 Each version can represent ongoing work, such as a design or a group of work orders, work that can span multiple connections to the database and extend over a period of weeks or months if necessary.
 Once an editor has completed their work, they can integrate their changes back into the parent version.

 Here are some example workflows using versions:

-- Projects with specific quality assurance requirements: Collect changes to data, such as bulk imports, in a version isolated from other database users.
+- Projects with specific quality assurance requirements—Collect changes to data, such as bulk imports, in a version isolated from other database users.
 Test and approve the changes before merging them with the published version of the database.

-- Projects that evolve through a prescribed or regulated group of stages, whereby each stage requires engineering, administrative, or legal approval before it can be considered complete: Workflows for these projects can manage each stage as a separate version, such as an initial design or proposed version, an approved version, and a version for the construction phase.
+- Projects that evolve through a prescribed or regulated group of stages, whereby each stage requires engineering, administrative, or legal approval before it can be considered complete—Workflows for these projects can manage each stage as a separate version, such as an initial design or proposed version, an approved version, and a version for the construction phase.
 As a project advances through the various milestones, each stage is reviewed and approved, and then superseded by the next version until the last stage is reached and completed.

-- Projects that require maintenance crews in the field to update data with mobile devices.
-Editors in the field can work within their own versions and merge changes with the updates made by editors back in the office.
+- Projects that require maintenance crews in the field to update data with mobile devices—Editors in the field can work within their own versions and merge changes with the updates made by editors back in the office.

 Every enterprise geodatabase has a version named Default.
 Unlike other versions, the Default version always exists and cannot be deleted.
 In most workflow strategies, it is the published version of the database, representing the current state of the system being modeled.
 You maintain and update the Default version over time by posting changes to it from other versions.
-You can also edit the Default version directly, just like any other version.
+You can also edit the Default version directly, as with any other version.
 The Default version is the root version and, therefore, the ancestor of all other versions.